whalestacks/poker-hand-history-keyboard/readme.txt

 Click on the little keyboard icon (bottom right) Toggle default keyboard to Poker Keyboard (English US) See Screenshots for help with this ☝️

+iOS:
+Go to SETTINGS > GENERAL > KEYBOARD
+Tap Add New Keyboard
+Select Poker Hand History Keyboard
+Grant full access to enable all features
+Open any text input app and tap the globe icon to switch keyboards

 Plugging leaks is essential to improving your poker game !!